Online Statistical Inference in Decision-Making with Matrix Context: Introduction

-\textbf{Statistical Inference in Bandit and RL Settings.} There are also related works that study statistical inference in bandit and RL settings. \cite{chen2021statistical} studied the asymptotic behavior of the parameters under the traditional linear contextual bandit framework. \cite{bibaut2021post} studied the asymptotic behavior of the treatment effect with contextual adaptive data collection. \cite{deshpande2021online} and \cite{khamaru2021near} considered the adaptive linear regression, which allowed the vector context collected each time to be correlated. \cite{zhang2021statistical, zhang2022statistical} provided statistical inference for the M-estimators in the contextual bandit and non-Markovian environment.
+\textbf{Statistical Inference in Bandit and RL Settings.} \cite{chen2021statistical} studied the asymptotic behavior of the parameters under the traditional linear contextual bandit framework. \cite{bibaut2021post} studied the asymptotic behavior of the treatment effect with contextual adaptive data collection. \cite{zhan2021off} and \cite{hadad2021confidence} developed adaptive weighting methods to construct estimators that are suitable for policy value inference with adaptive collected data. \cite{deshpande2021online} and \cite{khamaru2021near} considered the adaptive linear regression. \cite{zhang2021statistical, zhang2022statistical} provided statistical inference for the M-estimators in the contextual bandit and non-Markovian environment. \cite{shen2021doubly} employed a doubly robust estimator for the optimal policy value inference within an online decision-making framework.
 In addition to these references, there are also related inference works in RL.
-For example, \cite{shi2021statistical} constructed the confidence interval for the policy value in Markov decision process, and \cite{shi2022off} further extended the statistical inference to the confounded Markov decision process setting. \cite{chen2022reinforcement} developed the confidence interval under the heterogeneous Markov decision process setting to address sequential decision problems with population heterogeneity.
-However, their works only need to tackle the bias introduced by the decision-making policy since they do not consider the matrix context, and thus no low-rank structure is considered.
-As shown in Figure \ref{fig: b}, the bias due to low-rankness is massive in our matrix contextual bandit setting.
+For example, \cite{shi2021statistical} constructed the confidence interval for the policy value in the Markov decision process, and \cite{shi2022off,bian2024off} further extended the statistical inference to the confounded Markov decision processes and doubly inhomogeneous environments, respectively.
+The above works are tailored for vector contexts and not for matrix contexts.